samvoisin/gesture-control/README.md

 GestuReMote currently works by accessing a local webcam via [OpenCV](https://opencv.org/).
 Images captured by the webcam are then processed with [Google's mediapipe library](https://developers.google.com/mediapipe/solutions/vision/gesture_recognizer) to identify gestures and landmarks on the hand.
 Finally, the identified landmarks and gestures are used to change the cursor's position, right and left click, and perform some common user-interface actions.

 Currently only MacOS is supported.
-I apologize for this - I've been developing on a new MacBook lately (and loving it!).
-I will extend support to Windows and Linux operating systems as soon as possible!
+Support for Windows and Linux operating systems is coming as soon as possible!

 ### Installing